mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Communications.Abstractions.md

 Gets or sets the headers associated with the SMS message.

 ## Class: Communications.Services.ICommunicationSender`1
-Represents an interface for sending communication messages of a specified type.The type of the communication message.
+Represents an interface for sending communication messages of a specified type.
+[NIT-12](https://eliassenps.atlassian.net/browse/NIT-12)[NDM-368](https://eliassenps.atlassian.net/browse/NDM-368)[NDM-366](https://eliassenps.atlassian.net/browse/NDM-366)The type of the communication message.

 ### Methods

 #### SendAsync(`0)
 Asynchronously sends the specified communication message.

 ##### Parameters
 * *message:* The communication message to send.